ZhenchangMin/Introduction-to-AI/cs188 sp24/lec4.md

 If the node next to expand is in the closed set, then we should not expand it, just pop the path in the fringe.

 But in this case, SBCG is not the optimal path!
 Why is this?
 Why A* Graph Search failed?
-That's because we need consistent heuristic function.
+That's because we need consistent heuristic function, or the order of expansion may lead to suboptimal paths because it might include one node in the closed set while it is the optimal path.

 ### Consistency of Heuristics
 The idea of an admissible heuristic is that it always **underestimate** the true cost to reach the goal.
 Consistency: heuristic "*arc*" cost $\leq$ actual cost for each arc

 This is different from admissibility, which focuses on estimating the cost to reach the goal.
-This estimates the node to another node, aka the cost of the arc.
+This estimates the node to any another node, aka the cost of the arc.
 In this way the heuristic could underestimate the cost of an **action**.
+The arc might include **multiple actions**, it estimates the cost to get to any other node.
 ![1759244760524](image/lec4/1759244760524.png)
 In this example, say that we're going from `A` to `C`, and this action's true cost is 1, while the heuristic estimate is 3, so it is not consisitent.
 If $h(A)-h(C)\leq cost(A \text{ to } C)$ for all A and C, we say it is consistent.